Bhavnagar: City planning and architecture

 Modern Bhavnagar comprises Takhteshvar Plots, Krishnanagar, Sardarnagar and surrounding area.
 During 1935–1937, Krishnanagar area was planned and developed by late Shri Virendrabhai C. Mehta, the official town planner for the State of Bhavnagar.
 In 1961, he extended his Krishnanagar plan towards Sardarnagar.
 In 1975, he created a master plan for Bhavnagar.

 A salient feature of town planning is to have gardens at the junction of roads.
 Gardens are located at Ghogha Circle, Mahila College Circle, Rupani Circle, Meghani Circle, Shivaji Circle, Sardarnagar Circle, Jewels Circle and Crescent Circle.

 The city of Bhavnagar was one of the earliest towns to have underground drainage in Gujarat, and was among the first cities in Gujarat to have a water filtration plant.
-When set up by Krishna Kumarsinhji Bhavsinhji, the filtration plant was the largest in Asia.

-Education

-Bhavnagar has various schools and educational institutions.
-Nanabhai Bhatt, Gijubhai Badheka, Manbhai Bhatt (founder of Shishuvihar), Harbhai Trivedi, and Taraben Modak helped develop the rural and women's education.

-Samaldas Arts College where Mahatma Gandhi studied in 1888 is one of the oldest institutions to provide higher education.
-Some of the other institutions which provide higher education are Bhavnagar University, Shantilal Shah Engineering College, Government Engineering College, Bhavnagar.